netdata/netdata/packaging/DISTRIBUTIONS.md

 - **Auto-detect**: Depends on the programs package dependencies.
 If the required dependencies are covered during compile time, capability is enabled
 - **YES**: This flag imply that the functionality is available for that distribution channel
 - **NO**: Not available at the moment for that distribution channel at this time, but may be a work-in-progress effort from the Netdata team.
-- **At Runtime**: This means that the given module or functionality is available and only requires configuration after install to enable it
+- **At Runtime**: The given module or functionality is available and only requires configuration after install to enable it

 ### Core functionality